 Managing agents manage these risks through internal compliance monitoring and the use of detailed procedure manuals.
-Lloyd's sets Principles for Doing Business (published December 2021 and replacing minimum standards) to be applied by agents and monitors to ensure these are met.
+Lloyd's sets Principles for Doing Business to be applied by agents and monitors to ensure these are met.

 Syndicate SCRs calculated with internal models are also required to include a capital requirement in respect of operational risks.
 The methodology used will be different for each syndicate (as operations are different) but all syndicates are obliged to include their operational risk exposures within their internal model.